samedling/MCSAS/README.md

 Scientific Linux/F2PY: Make sure you are using the version of F2PY which matches your version of Python (2.7+), otherwise just loading the Fortran module causes a Segmentation Fault.

+Fortran/Hyperthreading: If you have a Core i7 processor, (or other CPU with hyperthreading) performance may be slightly improved by adding `export OMP_NUM_THREADS=<n>` to your .bash_profile (where n = the number of physical cores).

 ## Running the Program ##